top of page

-Fasting is more than abstaining from food—it is a spiritual discipline that draws us closer to God and aligns our hearts with His will.
+Fasting is more than just abstaining from food.
+It is a spiritual discipline that draws us closer to God and aligns our hearts with His will.
 Throughout Scripture, we see how fasting moved God’s hand, brought divine intervention, and opened the door for supernatural breakthroughs.
 When done with sincerity and faith, fasting can capture God’s attention in ways that transform our lives.

 Getting God’s attention doesn’t mean manipulating Him to fulfil our desires.
 Instead, it means positioning ourselves to hear His voice, receive His guidance, and experience His presence more deeply.
 Isaiah 58:6–9 (NKJV) reminds us that true fasting is about humility, repentance, and aligning with God’s purpose: